ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/_review.md

     - questions:
         question: >
-           Ansible is a configuration management tool?
+           Ansible is a configuration management tool.
         answers:
             - "True"
             - "False"
         correct_answer: 1
         explanation: >
-            Ansible is used for configuration management
+            Ansible is used for configuration management.

 # ================================================================================
 #       FIXED, DO NOT MODIFY